 Ice cubes lined up into a plastic freezer bag, then into a long sock make a great cooling pack.
 The ideal place for a very heat distressed pet is to place this long cylindrical ice pack into the armpit, groin and neck areas.
 Ice, applied to these areas is more beneficial to the hot pet than placing water just about anywhere else on the pet’s body.
 You can also freeze plastic water bottles, slip these into an old sock and sit in the groin and armpit areas, under the neck or just lay up against the pet’s belly.
-You don’t put the ice on the feet area as that makes the pet feel its cold and then the body tries to stop losing heat.
+You don’t put the ice on the feet area as that makes the pet feel it’s cold and then the body tries to stop losing heat.
 The workaround is to cheat and place the wrapped ice directly in the armpits, groin, and neck.

 Freezing large ice blocks in old ice-cream containers overnight and tipping out into the water bowl or onto the grass the next morning makes a great treat for the dog.
-For more advice on feeding frozen dog treats safely read http://tinyurl.com/jy5ol6r
+For more advice on feeding frozen dog treats safely read: http://tinyurl.com/jy5ol6r

 Taking chilled water or ice cubes in a sports bottle for your dog to access on a walk is helpful.

 Ice cubes in the water bowl indoors and outdoors is also a good tip to help keep your pet cool: especially important for the short-nosed pugs and bulldog-like breeds, who get heat distressed very easily.
-We have a hilarious video, sent in by our client whose Great Dane taught herself how to work the ice-maker on the fridge door so she can help herself to ice without waiting for the humans to realise she needs some. https://www.facebook.com/OakFlatsVet/videos/1617509738324606/
+We have a hilarious video, sent in by our client whose Great Dane taught herself how to work the ice-maker on the fridge door so she can help herself to ice without waiting for the humans to realise she needs some. http:/a24a5be7a6076556c8c2f16e5065bd40/OakFlatsVet/videos/1617509738324606/

-Make sure you have more than one water bowl out as some dogs like to drink then tip the bowl over to empty it.
-Refill with fresh cold water each time.
-Keep the bowls in shade and avoid plastic or steel bowls in the warmer months.
+Make sure you have more than one water bowl out as some dogs like to drink; then tip the bowl over to empty it leaving it and its pals without any source of drinking water.

 There are some smart Chill bowls that keep the water cold for hours.
 I prefer the designs where only the cooling insert is put in the freezer to activate, not the actual bowl from which the dog drinks.
 Keeping the dog’s actual drinking bowls away from areas of human food storage and preparation is a more hygienic approach.
-The Frosty Bowlz design fits that brief.
+The Frosty Bowlz design below fits that brief.

-If your pet is a mad chewer of all sorts of weird objects then you need to ensure the freezer insert for this bowl is not something your pet could be at risk of chewing.
+If your pet is a mad chewer of all sorts of weird objects, then you need to ensure the freezer insert for this bowl is not something your pet could be at risk of chewing.
 If so, look at other cold-bowl options that represent less of a chewing opportunity.